entropyxyz/entropy-docs/docs/basics/quickstart.md

 6. Open the CLI text-based user interface using `yarn start`.
 1. Select **Balance** from the menu.
-1. You should see your account from earlier listed.
+1. You should see your account in the list.
 Use the arrow keys to highlight it and press `ENTER`.
 1. Enter the password for your account.
 1. The CLI should show your balance.